HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/install_pers_offers_portlet.md

     ![Maven Packaging](./images/maven_packaging_pers_offers.png)

-5. Modify the `pers_offers-1.0-SNAPSHOT.jar` file using tools such as 7-zip to ensure the file only contains the pers_offers folder and its Java classes.
+5. Modify the `pers_offers-1.0-SNAPSHOT.jar` file using tools such as 7-zip to ensure the file only contains the **pers_offers** folder and its Java classes.
 Remove all other files and directories in the JAR file to ensure that the rule classes are loaded correctly by the Portal runtime.

     You can also use the Java JAR-Tool to package all classes of the pers_offers folder into a JAR file.
 Refer to [Java JAR-Tool](https://docs.oracle.com/javase/tutorial/deployment/jar/basicsindex.html) for more information.

 6. Copy the modified `pers_offers-1.0-SNAPSHOT.jar` file to `\PortalServer\pzn\prereq.pzn\collections`.

-7. restart the DX server
+7. Restart the HCL Digital Experience (DX) server.

 ## Installing the Pers_Offers portlet manually or through the DX client

 As soon as the server restarts, you can install the **Pers_Offers** portlet.
-You can install the portlet manually, or through the HCL Digital Experience (DX) client.
+You can install the portlet manually, or through the HCL DX client.

 1. Install the **Pers_Offers** portlet: